IEMDomain04/MonteWebSim/README.md

-# Monte Carlo Simulation Table
+# Monte Carlo Web Simulator
-A Monte Carlo Simulation Table applicable to any example.
+This is a Monte Carlo simulator web app developed for the Computational Science subject.
+The app is designed to simulate Monte Carlo concepts and can be applied to any scenario that involves Monte Carlo simulations, particularly those that handle and expect integer outputs.

 ## 3 Man Team
-1. Bayna, Clarence L. - Front-End UI
+1. Bayna, Clarence L. - Front-End UI - Documentation
-2. Habla, Fredrick L. - Documentation
+2. Habla, Fredrick L. - Front-End UI - Documentation
-3. Manduriaga, Emman T. - Back-End Logic + Responsiveness
+3. Manduriaga, Emman T. - Full-Stack Developer

 ## Specifications
-- **Table** = You can edit the table for any example of the simulation.
+- **Table** = You can modify the table for any simulation example.
-- **Simulate** = You can simulate and test random numbers that you have created in the table.
+- **Simulate** = You can simulate and test random numbers the output will be based in the table.

 ## UX Design
 - ✅ Basic UI.
-- ☑️ Responsiveness
 - ✅ Complete User Validations

 > [!NOTE]
-> Monte Simulation Web App
+> This is a Monte Carlo Simulation applicable to any example, if the expected output is based on numbers.
+> Responsiveness of this web app will be soon develop.
+[Kung may free time]